-The Hyde Amendment blocks United States federal funding from being used for abortion procedures, except in the cases of rape, incest, or threat to a woman’s life.
-This means that women who have health insurance through the federal government do not have the benefit of abortion coverage.
+The Hyde Amendment blocks United States federal funding from being used for abortion procedures, except in the cases of rape, incest, or threat to a pregnant person’s life.
+This means that Americans who have health insurance through the federal government do not have the benefit of abortion coverage.

 Affected programs include those that cover low-income people, disabled people, military personnel, veterans, Native Americans, federal employees, federal prisoners, detained immigrants, and Peace Corps volunteers.
 People who fall into these categories must pay for their abortions out of pocket, which is especially difficult for patients who are already struggling financially, as in the case of those who are poor enough to qualify for Medicaid.

 Different Coverage in Different States